How the Middle East conflict overshadows art in Germany – DW – 11/28/2024

 Activists argue that pro-Palestinian voices in Germany are being silenced, and exhibitions by pro-Palestinian artists are being canceled in droves.
 Goldin also spoke about this.

 "We actually had a few cases after October 7 where Palestinian or pro-Palestinian artists were 'canceled,'" says Mendel.
 "Exhibitions were canceled, conferences were canceled, people were uninvited."
-One example is the South African artist Candice Breitz, who allegedly signed a BDS letter — the movement calling for boycotts, divestment and sanctions against Israel.
+One example is the South African artist Candice Breitz, herself a Jew, who was falsely accused of having signed a BDS letter — the movement calling for boycotts, divestment and sanctions against Israel.
 An award ceremony at the 2023 Frankfurt Book Fair for the Palestinian author Adania Shibli was also postponed.

 Mendel believes that several of these decisions were wrong and affected people who did not hold antisemitic views.
 But there were also cases where excluding people could arguably be justified, he explains, such as individuals "who, for example, saw the Hamas massacre on October 7 as a liberation act and thus implicitly called for violence themselves."